Dr Heather Brown

 - Mills S, White M, Wrieden W, Brown H, Stead M, Adams J. Home food preparation practices, experiences and perceptions: A qualitative interview study with photo-elicitation.
 PLoS ONE 2017, 12(8), e0182842.

 - Brown H, Fattakhova G, Bambra C, Taylor P. Making healthy homes?
-A pilot study of the Return on Investment from an External Wall Insulation intervention.
-BMC Research Notes 2017.
-In Press.
+A pilot study of the return on investment from an external wall insulation intervention.
+BMC Research Notes 2017, 10, 736.

 - Brown H, Becker F. Are all health shocks the same?
 Exploring the relationship between labour market outcomes and a diagnosis of cancer, COPD, diabetes and depression.
 In: 6th Biennial Conference of the American Society of Health Economists.
 2016, Philadelphia, PA, USA: American Society of Health Economists.